offensive-packaging/documentation/llvm-defaults/index.md

    -fkeep-static-consts    Keep static const variables if unused -flax-vector-conversions=<value>
-                           Enable implicit vector bit-casts -flegacy-pass-manager   Use the legacy pass manager in LLVM -flto-jobs=<value>      Controls the backend parallelism of -flto=thin (default of 0 means the number of threads will be derived from the number of CPUs detected)
+                           Enable implicit vector bit-casts -flegacy-pass-manager   Use the legacy pass manager in LLVM (deprecated, to be removed in a future release) -flto-jobs=<value>      Controls the backend parallelism of -flto=thin (default of 0 means the number of threads will be derived from the number of CPUs detected)
-   -flto=<value>           Set LTO mode to either 'full' or 'thin' -flto                   Enable LTO in 'full' mode -fmacro-prefix-map=<value>
+   -flto=auto              Enable LTO in 'full' mode -flto=jobserver         Enable LTO in 'full' mode -flto=<value>           Set LTO mode to either 'full' or 'thin' -flto                   Enable LTO in 'full' mode -fmacro-prefix-map=<value>